What Is Ultrasound?

 Carl Christensen, M.D., is an associate professor in the Department of Radiology at the University of Utah, Huntsman Cancer Hospital, and George E. Wahlen Veterans Administration Medical Center serving in chest, body, ultrasound and musculoskeletal imaging while specializing in Nuclear Medicine and Molecular Imaging.
 His interests include biliary i...
 Read More

-Melissa Cortez, DO is a neurologist who has specialized expertise in neurological diseases affecting the autonomic nervous system (Autonomic Neurology) and diagnosing and managing Multiple Sclerosis (MS).
-She is board certified in neurology and board eligible in clinical neurophysiology.
-Dr. Cortez is the Director and Founder of the Autonomic Phy...
+Melissa Cortez, DO is a neurologist who has specialized expertise in neurological diseases affecting the autonomic nervous system (Autonomic Neurology), as well as Multiple Sclerosis (MS).
+She is board certified in neurology and clinical neurophysiology (EMG, nerve conduction studies, evoked potentials, and autonomic testing).
+Dr. Cortez is the Dir...
 Read More

 Christopher Hanrahan MD, PhD, is a musculoskeletal radiologist in the Department of Radiology at the Univeristy of Utah School of Medicine and a member of the Huntsman Cancer Institute Sarcoma Services Program.
 He provides subspecialty interpretations of musculoskeletal radiography, computed tomography (CT), and magnetic resonance (MR) imaging stud...
 Read More